What is my favorite cookbook?

 - How everybody waves at each other as you pass them on the road.

 - Signs of respect for our elders.
 AKA…”yes ma’m” and “no ma’m”

 - Chivalrous men

 - Gulf seafood

 - Porch sittin’

 And, oh yeah, this is a given…God-fearing people!

 Probably Psalm 23.
 It is so comforting and reminds us that God is always there for us.
 I teach this verse to my students every year.
 When those little angels recite it, it is the sweetest!

 What is your exercise routine?

 As of late, I work out 6 days a week.
 On Mondays, Rourke and I go to Claire’s class at Schumpert.
 It is TOUGH!
 It is a full-body cardio-blast workout.
 I usually sweat my brains out.
-I follow it up with a traditional yoga class.
-On Tuesday’s, I have been going to barre class.
+I follow it up with a my 30 minute abs class.
+On Tuesday’s, I have been teaching a 45 minute barre class.
 On Wednesdays, because we are gluttons for punishment, we head back to Claire’s class for a strength-training session with some cardio.
 On Thursdays, I teach a full-body workout using every bit of equipment I can find, followed by a yoga class.
 Fridays, I run or do an elliptical workout.
-On Saturdays, I do a boot-camp style class.
+On Saturdays, I switch out teaching a boot-camp style class with four other ladies.
 Sundays are off, too, but sometimes R and I play tennis or casually ride our bikes.